DC sues chemical manufacturer over pesticide pollution - WTOP News

 WASHINGTON (AP) — The District of Columbia filed a lawsuit in D.C.
 Superior Court Thursday against chemical manufacturer Velsicol Chemical, LLC, claiming it violated city environmental laws by polluting a major waterway, the Anacostia River and the surrounding area for decades.

-In a complaint filed by D.C.
-Attorney General Karl Racine, the city alleges that Velsicol produced a pesticide that contained chlordane and marketed it to low-income homeowners in the city from 1945 to 1988.
+A complaint filed by D.C.
+Attorney General Karl Racine alleges that Velsicol produced a pesticide that contained chlordane and marketed it to low-income homeowners in the city from 1945 to 1988.
 That was the year the chemical was banned for sale in the U.S. by the Environmental Protection Agency over health effects in humans, including tremors, convulsions and cancer.

-But Racine claimed at a press conference that Velsicol knew long before that that chlordane could cause cancer, as far back as 1959, yet still sold products that contained the chemical.
+But Racine claimed at a press conference that Velsicol knew long before that that chlordane could cause cancer, as far back as 1959, yet still sold products that contained it.

+Rachel Carson raised alarm bells about chlordane in the seminal environmental book, “Silent Spring,” published in 1962.

 Velsicol did not immediately return calls for comment.